Develop plan for securing application passwords in the CN stack

 * all hazelcast connections

-#2 Updated by Dave Vieglais almost 7 years ago
+#2 Updated by Dave Vieglais about 7 years ago

 One option is to replace our current password "manager" gpg files with the "pass" tool. http://www.passwordstore.org/